PROJECT DESCRIPTION AND OBJECTIVES

 This study focuses on enhancing power grid resilience with a strong emphasis on social equity, particularly in the context of natural disasters.
 It seeks to address the disproportionate impact of disasters on disadvantaged communities and aims to integrate equity metrics into resilience planning.
+The insights generated by this research provide valuable guidance for policymakers, grid operators, and utilities striving to enhance the resilience and equity of the power grid.
+The research not only contributes to equitable power grid resilience but also offers practical solutions to address the challenges posed by climate change and natural disasters.

 The research employs a two-stage stochastic optimization model to mitigate hurricane-induced flooding, optimizing substation hardening and power flow decisions.
 The primary objective is to minimize expected load shedding and well-being loss for socially vulnerable communities affected by flooding while exploring the trade-offs between these objectives.